 How do I save a tree with silver leaf?
 On trees with limited damage, prune out branches showing leaf symptoms.
 Also watch for any conks, and immediately remove branches where these are present.
 Removing conks limits production of spores that can lead to infections in other trees.
 When pruning, cut branches at least four inches below where you can see staining under the bark or where conks are visible.
-Decontaminate pruning tools after each cut by dipping them for at least 30 seconds in 70% alcohol, a commercial disinfectant or 10% bleach.
-You can also use spray disinfectants that contain approximately 70% alcohol.
-Apply sprays to tools until they drip and then allow the tools to air dry.
+Decontaminate pruning tools after each cut by treating them for at least 30 seconds in 70% alcohol (e.g., rubbing alcohol, certain spray disinfectants), a commercial disinfectant or 10% bleach.
+If you use bleach, be sure to thoroughly rinse and oil your tools after pruning to prevent rusting.

-Any branches or trunk sections removed from trees with silver leaf should be disposed of by burning (where allowed) or burying.
+Any branches or trunk sections removed from trees with silver leaf should be disposed of by burning (where allowed by local ordinance) or burying.

 How do I avoid problems with silver leaf in the future?
 Whenever possible, prune trees during the winter during dry periods when temperatures are below 32°F. If you must prune during the growing season, only prune during dry periods.
 Pruning at these times will decrease the risk of infection by the silver leaf fungus through pruning wounds.
 DO NOT use pruning paints or sealants when pruning.
 At this time, there are no fungicides for silver leaf control.